gaehlerm/SoftwareEngineering/README.md

 Some people even start to encode all kind of logic into strings.
 This is dreadful.
 At times this is also called "stringly typed" to highlight that there should be proper types used instead of strings. // see also "primitive obsession"

-This example I found in the book Clean Code p.128 where Robert C. Martin (aka.
+This example I found in book Clean Code on p.128 where Robert C. Martin (aka.
 Uncle Bob) did some refactoring on a unit test.
-A book I can highly recommend.
-But here he somehow went haywire.
+It's a book I can highly recommend.
+But here Uncle Bob somehow went haywire.
 What he explained all made sense, but he somehow missed that one should never write code like that.

 He encoded five boolean states `{heater_state, blower_state, cooler_state, hi_temp_alarm, low_temp_alarm}` into a single string `“hbCHl”`, where each of the characters was encoding weather is was too hot or not, too cold or not, etc. Capital letters mean `true`, lower case letters mean `false`.
 It’s such a beautiful example of what kind of logic can be implemented in strings.
 At least it would be if it wasn’t that outrageous what he did here.
 Do never use strings to encode some other king of value.
 To make matters worse, the letter `“h”` is even used twice.
 Like this the code becomes extra brittle.